-But standing desks can also do harm, mainly because workers are not taught how to correctly utilize them, according to U.S. News report, and standing still all day has been shown to be no better than sitting.
+But standing desks can also do harm, mainly because workers are not taught how to correctly utilize them, according to New York Times, and standing still all day has been shown to be no better than sitting.
 Standing desks can compress the spine, lead to lower back problems, and boost your risk for carotid arteries, varicose veins, deep vein thrombosis and other cardiovascular problems.

 Best of both worlds?